Puzzled Pint - Puzzle Authoring Requirements

 We want our GC to spend their time with the first-timers and beginner puzzlers, so generally, we prefer puzzles that experienced solvers can solve without any hints.

-When submitting puzzles, you may create a set of step-by-step hints to help facilitate the playtesting process.
+When submitting puzzles, we request that you create a set of step-by-step hints to help facilitate the playtesting process.
 Your editor can provide a template for doing so that allows testers to access hints without being spoiled.
-If you do not provide hints, your editor will create them for you.
+If you do not provide hints, your editor can create them for you.

 Bug (Month-Themed Logo Image)